Skip to content

 pip install sc-neurocore

-When installed, SC-NeuroCore automatically uses Rust for NetworkRunner, E-I network simulation, batch model dispatch, and SIMD bitstream ops.
-Everything works without it — NumPy fallbacks are used.
+When the optional Rust engine is available in the environment, SC-NeuroCore automatically uses it for NetworkRunner, E-I network simulation, batch model dispatch, and SIMD bitstream ops.
+Everything works without it: NumPy fallbacks are used.
+See Install Profiles for the base install, optional extras, and source-build path for acceleration.

 from sc_neurocore import VectorizedSCLayer, BitstreamEncoder